dariofervenza/data_collector_pymongo_pyqt/README.md

 ## Purpose of the project

-The main goal is educational, I do not want to build the best possible application so others could use it.\
+The main goal is educational, I want to create a real application to retrieve data from an API, store it and analyse it with machine learning.\
 I want to experiment with different technologies and increase my coding experience.
 That said, If you see this and you want to help me, you are welcome!

 ## Requirements for the project